 Permitted Use Days:

 Thank you for your interest and continued support in Maricopa County Parks and Recreation Department’s ongoing effort to restore the Agua Fria Conservation Area.
 The Department understands that the area is considered by anglers to be a prime fishing spot during the springtime and has developed a plan to allow motorized vehicles towing small trailers/watercraft access to the shoreline for a limited time.
 The area is currently open daily on a walk-in basis.
-Opening dates for motorized vehicles are as follows:

 For additional information on the area, please direct your questions to the Entry Station at (928) 501-1710.